-Stratford has a compact old town; you can walk easily to everything except Anne Hathaway's and Mary Arden's places.
-The river has an idyllic yet playful feel, with a park along the opposite bank, paddleboats, and an old, one-man, crank-powered ferry just beyond the theater.
+Stratford has a compact old town; you can walk easily to everything except Mary Arden's place and Anne Hathaway's cottage, both of which lie just outside town.
+The River Avon, which flows right through town, has an idyllic yet playful feel, with a park along the opposite bank, paddleboats, and an old, one-man, crank-powered ferry just beyond the theater.

 While William Shakespeare was born in this house, he spent most of his career in London, where he taught his play-going public about human nature with plots that entertained both the highest and the lowest minds.
 His tool was an unrivaled mastery of the English language.
 He retired — rich and famous — back in Stratford, spending his last five years at a house called New Place.

 Little remains of the house he purchased in 1597 (it was demolished in the 18th century), though you can stroll the gardens adjacent to New Place.
 Next door, Nash's House (Nash was the first husband of Shakespeare's granddaughter...not exactly a close connection) features information on the Bard's golden years in New Place.
 (While Nash's House is under renovation, the similar Harvard House is open to visitors.)

 Hall's Croft, the old Jacobean former home of Shakespeare's daughter, is the fanciest of the Shakespeare-related houses.
 Since Susanna married a doctor, the exhibits here are focused on 17th-century medicine, but there's little here about Susanna's dad.
 If you do visit, be sure to chat up one of the docents, who can really help bring the plague — and some of the bizarre remedies of the time — to life.